genesiscommunitysuccess/docs/docs/server-reference/data-model/define.md

 To create a view, you must specify a name for the view and the identity of the primary table.
 Following that, you can specify the fields in the view, including derived fields.

 Views are defined in file under `<module-name>/src/main/resources/cfg` having the following name convention `<application-name>-view-dictionary.kts`.
-For exmple for the `trade` application that file name would be `trade-view-dictionary.kts`
+For example for the `trade` application that file name would be `trade-view-dictionary.kts`

 ### Joins